vswanlund/vswanlund.github.io/tag-mobile-sdks/ios/products.md

     <pre>NSArray *chosenOptions = picker.chosenOptions;</pre>

-3. If you want to know what the currently chosen options are, you can find this out quickly using the `getChosenOptions` method.
+3. If you want to know what the currently chosen options are, you can find this out quickly using the `chosenOptions` method.
 Like the list of option choices, when changes are made this list is updated in-place:

 	<pre>NSArray *chosenOptions = picker.chosenOptions;</pre>